Giskard-AI/giskard-hub/script-docs/hub/guide/access-rights.rst

 This section provides guidance on managing users in the Hub.

 The Hub allows you to set access rights at two levels: global and scoped.
+To begin, click on the "Settings" icon on the left panel, then select "Users".

-To begin, click the "Account" icon in the upper right corner of the screen, then select "Settings."
+click the "Account" icon in the upper right corner of the screen, then select "Settings."
 From the left panel, choose "User Management."

 .. image:: /_static/images/hub/access-settings.png
    :align: center